Your first codemod

 Remove

-When removing a node, it's usually as simple as finding the node and calling .remove() on it.
+Getting rid of a node is usually as simple as finding it and calling .remove() on it.

-So given this file, let's say that we're trying to remove the isDisabled prop on the Button component.
+Given this file, let's say we're trying to remove the isDisabled prop from the Button component.

 import React from 'react';